- There are many activities that can be beneficial and enjoyable for individuals with dementia.

 You may also want to suggest playing more traditional games, such as dominoes, cards, and checkers, as they are likely to remember how to play from when they were younger.
 Sometimes this may be easier than learning the rules of a new and unfamiliar game.
 Playing games together on a rainy day can be a good way to facilitate interaction and a greater sense of connection between the caregiver and person with Alzheimer’s.

-View the following websites one day to learn more about games and play products:
+View the following websites one day to learn more about games and other products:

 You may also have to adapt activities based on stage of Alzheimer’s, physical abilities, and available resources.
 Below are some thoughts on how to plan activities based on different scenarios.